 - Receiving anything as the result of credit card fraud

 Credit card fraud also often includes the charge of identity theft.
-There are a few ways that this can take place, including through the use of forged credit cards, opening a new credit card account using another's information, stealing another's credit card data, and the use of credit card data without the authorization while making online purchases.
+There are a few ways that this can occur, including using forged credit cards, opening a new credit card account using another's information, stealing another's credit card data, and using credit card data without authorization while making online purchases.

-Embezzlement charges typically accuse an accountant, manager, or other person in a position of trust of purposefully redirecting or taking money for personal gain.
-For example, Bob may be the accounting manager for XYZ Electric.
-His employer accuses him of taking money from the company by creating a fake vendor and transferring funds to his personal bank account.
-Soon Bob finds himself facing criminal charges for embezzlement.
+Embezzlement charges typically accuse an accountant, manager, or another person in a position of trust of purposefully redirecting or taking money for personal gain.

-In Florida, embezzlement may be charged as a misdemeanor or a felony.
-Sentencing will depend on the type and/or amount of the stolen property:
+In Florida, embezzlement may be charged as a misdemeanor or a felony:

-Our team is prepared to help guide you through charges of government fraud involving:
+Our team is prepared to help with charges of government fraud involving: